roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 So, there is a solution - a community maintained set of configurations that handle most of this for most stuff.

+### DAP - the Debugger Adapter Protocol

+> nvim-dap is a Debug Adapter Protocol client implementation for Neovim. nvim-dap allows you to:
+> * Launch an application to debug
+> * Attach to running applications and debug them
+> * Set breakpoints and step through code
+> * Inspect the state of the application

 ### Linters

 Linters check code for common problems.